Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

 We also need to train the dialogue management model.
 For this, the model requires rule or story data which are the combinations of both the intent behind what the user says and the chatbot response.
 This training is mainly to teach the model what to say/do depending on what the user said so far.

-Then we come up with stories for chatbot to construct dialogue like conversations by using TED Policy.
+Then we come up with stories for the chatbot to construct dialogue like conversations by using TED Policy.
 The stories are created in stories.md file.
 An example of how to create stories is as follows.

 ![](images/stories-FAQ2.png)

 Different paths are defined for a conversation which starts by the user asking how much practice she should have.
-In all of the stories, at first the chatbot responds by asking whether one hour for five days would be realistic for the user (using the action: utter_is_one_hour_five_days_realistic).
-However the response of the user to this action may differ in real life and stories tried to capture these various patterns.
+In all of the stories, at first the chatbot responds by asking whether one hour in five days would be realistic for the user (using the action: utter_is_one_hour_five_days_realistic).
+However the response of the user to this action may differ in real life, and stories tried to capture these various patterns.
 In the first story, the user chooses to go with what the chatbot suggests and hence the chatbot encourages the user in responses.
 In the second story, apparently what the chatbot suggests is too much for the user, and so it asks for an alternative plan.
 In the third story, the user says something irrelevant, and the chatbot is not insisting on answering the practice plan question but rather suggesting to talk about something else.

-For all these input data for the training model, we used Grammarly to correct our English for the chatbot’s responses since none of us is a native English speaker.
+For all these input data for the training model, we used Grammarly to correct our English for the chatbot’s responses as none of us is a native English speaker.

 In the end we had the following conversation with our chatbot: